jeayeunmo/dev_guide/MMR2 Unit Test Guide.md

 ### 2.3 The Value of Statement and Decision Testing
 When 100% statement coverage is achieved, it ensures that all executable statements in the code have been tested at least once, but it does not ensure that all decision logic has been tested.
-Of the two whitebox techniques discussed in here, statement testing may provide less coverage than decision testing.
+Of the two white box techniques discussed in here, statement testing may provide less coverage than decision testing.
 When 100% decision coverage is achieved, it executes all decision outcomes, which includes testing the